dogukanveziroglu/ShipSinkingGame/README.md

 # Ship Sinking Game

+> 10 yaşındayken kendi kendime yazdığım bir oyundu.

-A classic ship sinking game developed in Java, where players strategically place ships on a board and attempt to sink the opponent’s fleet by guessing their ship positions.
+A classic ship sinking game developed in Java, where players strategically place ships on a board and attempt to sink the opponent's fleet by guessing their ship positions.

 ## Table of Contents